The connection between The Beatles and drugs is quite famous and much of their later music is said to have been

 The 1960s was an era when smoking weed was not only accepted but expected.
 The name ‘The Beatles’ is often used synonymously with the hippie culture and sexual/drug revolution.
 Plus, many of their members openly advocated for marijuana law reform.

-Did The Beatles smoke weed before becoming a band?
+Did they smoke weed before becoming a band?

 Rumour has it that The Beatles started smoking weed after meeting Bob Dylan.
 Most of the members used the substance a few times before that, however, none of those experiences had a major impact on the guys.
 It was Bob Dylan who ultimately changed the game.

 By March of 1965, John Lennon was admitting openly that he smoked the herb.
 In a segment from the book, “Eight Arms to Hold You,” he spoke about using marijuana and other drugs regularly.
 The most crucial time for getting high was, of course, while they were writing their songs.
 Many of their greatest hits were penned while someone was stoned.